Do YOU Need a Universal Studios Japan Express Pass?

 Queuing with Little Kids

-Checking the app it seems most of the rides aiming at much smaller children only have a 5-10 minutes wait most of the day, but, even then, there are two other ways to organise your queuing time with small children.
+Most of the rides aiming at much smaller children only have a 5-10 minute wait most of the day, but, even then, there are two other ways to organise your queuing time with small children.

 Yoyakunori